A Local Artist Transforms DC Metro Stations Into Beautiful Nature Scenes

 If you’ve never seen the beauty in DC Metro stations, Allison Friedel might be able to change that.
 Since 2017, she’s blended captivating photos of her travels in the US and abroad with otherwise mundane photos of Metro stations and train cars.

-Friedel, a 24-year-old American University grad with a master’s in architecture, has had an appreciation for Metro’s brutalist architecture since she arrived in 2012 from Ossining, New York.
+Friedel, a 24-year-old Catholic University grad with a master’s in architecture, has had an appreciation for Metro’s brutalist architecture since she arrived in 2012 from Ossining, New York.
 The project started out of boredom on a train, Friedel says.
 She was on an Amtrak train to New York, and when it stopped at New Carrollton she took a photo of one of the nearby Metro cars.
 With a few hours to kill, she opened Photoshop and made the first image in the “Derailed” series, which she first posted on Instagram.
 Within a year, friends were requesting prints so they could hang Friedel’s art in their apartments.

 “The architecture and the aesthetic of the Metro is so unique to DC,” says Friedel, now an architectural intern at EYP Architecture and Engineering.
 “It’s just not something you see in every city, this grand, brutalist architecture that’s so far underground.
 This photo series is meant to be an appreciation of that.”